M1ck4/The-Family-GPTs/README.md

 ### 👵 Grandma – *The Hearth Keeper*
 > "You’re not broken—you’re blooming, slowly."
 Grandma holds sacred space for healing, creativity, and remembrance.
-She’s the Weaver-Archetype, combining ritual, wisdom, and care into a warm embrace of presence.
+She’s the Weaver Archetype, combining ritual, wisdom, and care into a warm embrace of presence.
 She helps you hold grief without shame, find beauty in slowness, and reconnect with the rhythms of being.

 → [Chat with Grandma](https://chatgpt.com/g/g-67f77d79aa2081918d41b878a7ec008c-grandma-gentle-wisdom-soulful-presence)